bifurcationkit/BifurcationKit.jl/docs/src/index.md

 `] add BifurcationKit#master`

 ## Citing this work
-If you use this package for your work, please **cite** it!!
+**If you use this package for your work, we ask that you **cite** the following paper!!
 Open source development strongly depends on this.
 It is referenced on HAL-Inria as follows:

 ```
 @misc{veltz:hal-02902346,